-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Commuter Rail Division of the Regional Transportation Authority and the Northeast Illinois Regional Commuter Railroad Corporation, both d/b/a Metra, as of December 31, 2016 and 2015, and the changes in its financial position and its cash flows for the year then ended, in accordance with U.S. generally accepted accounting principles.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the Commuter Rail Division of the Regional Transportation Authority and the Northeast Illinois Regional Commuter Railroad Corporation, both d/b/a Metra, as of December 31, 2017 and 2016, and the changes in its financial position and its cash flows for the years then ended, in accordance with U.S. generally accepted accounting principles.